dd86k/HitStar/README.md

-# dboard, a simple dashboard

-dboard is a simple WebUI dashboard, providing system metrics regarding the system's performance.
+# HitStar

+## Is this thing ready to test out?
+Nope, sorry.

 ## Supported operating systems
 - Linux

 ## Additional disclaimer
-dboard is, in any means, not production-ready.
+HitStar is, in any means, not production-ready.